R4tN3twork/R4t-Static/README.md

 ## License

-Don't listen to the license on this repository.
 The License is AGPL because wombat uses AGPL, and this repository contains womginx, which uses wombat.

 ## Credits